-White Desert have a qualified medical doctor on the staff team.
+White Desert has three qualified medical doctors on staff, one located in each of our main camps (Echo, Whichaway and Wolf's Fang Runway).
 Guides and other staff members have also received medical training ranging from basic to advanced.
 The doctor will accompany clients on South Pole flights as well as on other excursions when required.
 We have a fully stocked medical kit in camp and mobile kits for excursions and overnight trips.

-Additional medical assistance is available at our runway as well as our Whichaway Camp where we also have a medic on site.
 There are also a number of local national stations nearby which can be accessed for emergency medical treatment.
 Our team of guides are skilled at remote location and mountain rescue, however, clients should be aware of the environment and their capability when undertaking an activity in order to minimise the potential for injury.
 Our guides are trained to support you in challenging and new activities no matter what your level of fitness.